+Accurate fire cause determination is a critical first step for a successful fire investigation and for targeting fire prevention efforts.
+Protection agencies are responsible to perform origin and cause determination findings on all fires.
 Protecting Agency and all other first responders are required to preserve information and evidence pertaining to the origin and cause of all fires to the extent practical.
-Protecting agencies are responsible to perform origin and cause determination findings on all fires.
-Jurisdictional agencies will be notified as soon as possible of all suspected human caused fires by the Protecting Agency.
+This includes accurate and timely identification of the point of origin coordinates and their jurisdictional ownership.
+Jurisdictional Agencies will be notified as soon as possible of all suspected human caused fires by the Protecting Agency.

-3.9 Fire Investigation:
+3.9 FIRE INVESTIGATION: